So I finally put myself on a salary.

 Finally!
 Let’s get into the good stuff…

-Let me say again, that this is a really personal decision.
+Let me say this again, that this is a really personal decision.
 First off, I’m U.S.-based, so I’m going to talk about this from a U.S. perspective, but I’m sure similar options are available elsewhere (if you have thoughts, drop them in the comments.)

 But I had a feeling it could work for me, so I moved forward.
 Here are the reasons I decided to incorporate.